-How to update the Sony WF-1000XM3s
+How to update the Sony WF-1000XM3

 There are two options here.
 You can update the firmware on the headphones manually or automatically, but either way, you’ll need to go through Sony’s Headphones Connect app.

-If you opt to update manually, you’ll be notified an update is available and be prompted to download it in the app before it can be transferred from your device to the earbuds.
+If you choose to update manually, you’ll be notified an update is available and be prompted to download it in the app before it can be transferred from your device to the earbuds.
 If you’ve selected automatic updates, any available firmware should download and transfer in the background.

-While this shouldn’t be a problem for general use or the average commute, it does suggest you're better probably best keeping them away from prolonged exposure to water.
+While this shouldn’t be a problem for general use or the average commute, it does suggest you're better probably best keeping them away from exposure to water.

-Are the Sony WF-1000XM3s worth it?
+Are the Sony WF-1000XM3 worth it?

 Their 2019 and 2020 What Hi-Fi?
 Awards would suggest so, especially now that they're available for much less than when they launched.
 They remain one of the best-sounding true wireless earbuds we’ve heard to date, beating all rivals at this price, including the Apple AirPods Pro, Sennheiser Momentum True Wireless 2, Bose QuietComfort Earbuds and Samsung Galaxy Buds Plus.
 We'd perhaps look elsewhere for sport headphones, but otherwise, these Sony wireless earbuds have never been easy to recommend.

 Check out the best Sony WF-1000XM3 headphone deals

 Do they beat Apple's best?
 Apple AirPods Pro vs Sony WF-1000XM3: which is better?